Showing 10 of 174:

 In this 2004 study by pro-fluoridation researchers in Australia, children with lifetime exposure to fluoridated water had no reduction in tooth decay of the permanent teeth when compared to children who had never lived in fluoridated communities.

 Water Fluoridation & the Quality of Evidence Problem

-Advocates of fluoridating water often state that there “thousands” of studies that prove fluoridation to be both safe and effective.
-In 2000, however, a systematic review of the literature commissioned by the British Government (“York Review”) found that, under current standards for what constitutes good medical evidence, there has not yet been a single high-quality […]
+Advocates of fluoridating water often state that there are “thousands” of studies that prove fluoridation to be both safe and effective.
+In 2000, however, a systematic review of the literature commissioned by the British Government (“York Review”) found that, under current standards for what constitutes good medical evidence, there has not yet been a single […]

 Fluoride Enhances Toxicity of Beryllium